wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

    let responseCryptogram = PowerAuthCoreEciesCryptogram() responseCryptogram.bodyBase64 = response.getEncryptedData()
    responseCryptogram.macBase64 = response.getMac()
+   responseCryptogram.nonceBase64 = response.getNonce()
+   responseCryptogram.timestamp = response.getTimestamp()

    guard let responseData = encryptor.decryptResponse(responseCryptogram) else { ... failed to decrypt data ... }
    ```

-8. And finally, you can process your received response.
+1. And finally, you can process your received response.

 As you can see, the E2EE is quite a non-trivial task.
 We recommend contacting us before using an application-specific E2EE.
 We can provide you more support on a per-scenario basis, especially if we first understand what you try to achieve with end-to-end encryption in your application.